Steam explosion: Nuclear reactor meltdown

+Furthermore, the models for instability growth at interfaces between flowing media (e.g. Kelvin-Helmholtz, Rayleigh-Taylor, Conte-Miles, ...) show a correlation between particle size after fragmentation and the ratio of the density of the fragmenting medium (water-vapor mixture) to the density of the fragmented medium, which can also be demonstrated experimentally.
+In the case of corium (density of ~ 8000 kg/m3), much smaller droplets (~ 3 - 4 mm) result than when alumina (Al2O3) is used as a corium simulant with a density of just under half that of corium with droplet sizes in the range of 1 - 2 cm.

+Jet fragmentation experiments conducted at JRC ISPRA under typical reactor conditions with masses of molten corium up to 200 kg and melt jet diameters of 5 - 10 cm in diameter in pools of saturated water up to 2 m deep resulted in success with respect to steam explosions only when Al2O3 was used as the corium simulant.
+Despite various efforts on the part of the experimenters, it was never possible to trigger a steam explosion in the corium experiments in FARO.

 If a steam explosion occurs in a confined tank of water due to rapid heating of the water, the pressure wave and rapidly expanding steam can cause severe water hammer.
 This was the mechanism that, in Idaho, USA, in 1961, caused the SL-1 nuclear reactor vessel to jump over 9 ft in the air when it was destroyed by a criticality accident.
 In the case of SL-1, the fuel and fuel elements vaporized from instantaneous overheating.

-Events of this general type are also possible if the fuel and fuel elements of a water-cooled nuclear reactor gradually melt.
-The mixture of molten core structures and fuel is often referred to as "Corium".
-If such corium comes into contact with water, vapour explosions may occur from the violent interaction between molten fuel (corium) and water as coolant.
-Such explosions are seen to be fuel–coolant interactions (FCI).